sgost/contentconcepts-data/services/plagiarism_correction/index.md

         back to the customer.
       themeColor: "#FFABAB"
 faq:
-  title: Plagiarism Checker and Correction - FAQ
+  title: Plagiarism Correction Service - FAQ
   questions:
     - id: 1
       question: Why do you edit plagiarised manuscript and research papers?